 If you love the bellowing sound of an elk bugle echoing through a rocky canyon on a frosty morning, you'll like the RMEF.
 At only 35 years old, this foundation has roots in the prime elk country of Montana.

 While still a relative newcomer compared to the age of some other hunting organizations, their impact immeasurable.
 Primarily because they've been instrumental in helping restore elk to locations they had previously been hunted out of existence like Michigan.

 Today the organization also donates millions to elk conservation and research efforts.
 They also helped save nearly 7 million acres of prime elk habitat from destruction.
 Not a bad impact on wildlife populations and wildlife refuges for being so young right?

 They work closely with state and provincial wildlife agencies and even Native American tribal organizations to achieve these goals.

-If you're looking for an organization dedicated to protecting and restoring North America's most beautiful lakes and streams, Trout Unlimited is the organization for you.
+If you're looking for a fishing club dedicated to protecting and restoring North America's most beautiful lakes and streams, Trout Unlimited is the organization for you.
 They host a dedicated membership of volunteers who donate hundreds of thousands of hours of work managing and helping to restore natural streams every year.